je-nunez/apache_drill/README.md

 # Apache Drill's Storage plugins

-Drill is a SQL-like interface to consult data in different backends.
+Drill is a SQL-like interface for consulting data in different backends.
 These backends are accessed by different **storage plugins**.
 These storage plugins may be enabled, disabled, or updated in the Web interface at:

         http://localhost:8047/storage